-TransBio is involved in several research lines including single-cell analysis, patient stratification, Translational Applications of Whole Genome Sequencing or Oral Microbiome characterization among others.
+TransBio is involved in several research lines including single-cell analysis, spatial profiling, patient stratification, Translational Applications of Whole Genome Sequencing or Oral Microbiome characterization among others.

 Our role: bioinformatics on both data analysis and generation of novel methodologies.

 Abstract: “DECISION strives to better understand the pathophysiology of decompensated cirrhosis leading to acute-on-chronic liver failure (ACLF) at the systems level by taking advantage of already existing large and clinically well-characterized patient cohorts.
 The ultimate goal is to significantly reduce mortality through combinatorial therapies that are tailored to the specific needs of individual patients.
 Part of this endeavour is to develop (1) a reliable prognostic test to identify patients that are at risk for a poor outcome following standard therapy but who may benefit from a novel and personalised combinatorial therapy, and (2) a robust response test to predict the success of a novel combinatorial therapy as opposed to more aggressive solutions like a liver transplant.“

 Our role: Leading the data integration aspects.
 Experimental design.
 Bioinformatics on both data analysis and generation of novel methodologies.
 Disease trajectories.

 STATegRa is a Bioconductor package with classes and tools for multi-omics data integration.
 The new biomedical research environment, where many data types (multi-omics) are being generated in a daily basis, opens a new world around data integration.
 If we are able to combine different data or regulatory layers, we’ll gain information and move to a holistic world view.
 However, new tools to deal with these large and heterogeneous data sets in an integrative manner are needed.
 STATegRa package wants to provide not only the tools but a consolidated framework for data integration.